1and1/ioc-unit/README.md

 * pure JUnit testing - feasible for simple classes or combinations of classes.
 * JUnit together with mocking frameworks (mockito, powermock...):
     * The DML is quite expressive.
-You can simulate quite flexible consumed services, databasecalls...
+You can simulate quite flexible consumed services, database calls...
     * often very much internal information must be used to mock effectivly this leads often to the breaking of tests further development of the code.
     * Quirks of CDI-Injections are not tested.
-    * Interceptors are not active, transactionscontexts are not testable
+    * Interceptors are not active, transaction contexts are not testable
 * Arquillian
     * The module is tested in an environment, quite near to the productive environment.
-    * Transactioncontexts, Database-accesses can be tested in the future or a simulated database.
+    * Transaction contexts, database accesses can be tested in the future or a simulated database.
     * The configuration is quite complicated
     * The determinism of the tests often is questionable because of multithreaded execution.
     * Tests and debugging inside an IDE is often slow and complicated.